tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * If you wanted to automate the extraction of historical stock prices, what's the better tool: nasdaq.com or Quandl?

-  **Answer:** Quandl would be the best tool to use to automate extraction of historical stock data.
+  **Answer:** Quandl would be the best tool to use to automate the extraction of historical stock data.
 It would be easier than automating the nasdaq.com process.

 If time remains, communicate to students that if they wanted to automate the Nasdaq process, they could use the cool [WrapAPI](https://wrapapi.com/).
 Open the site and show students the Yelp GIFs.

-* Explain that WrapAPI provides a functionality that allows users to record a series of actions on a website and automate them.
+* Explain that WrapAPI provides functionality that allows users to record a series of actions on a website and automate them.
 This includes actions like signing into Facebook and extracting data from nasdaq.com.
 It can also scrape data from a website!

 * Convey what's happening in each GIF.